vladimirmukhin/aws-interview-questions/Readme.md

 <h2> General questions </h2>

+1. Explain the advantage of a cloud over traditional data center.
-1. What is shared responsibility model?
+2. What is shared responsibility model?
-2. What is the difference between IaaS, PaaS and SaaS?
+3. What is the difference between IaaS, PaaS and SaaS?
-3. What is the difference between Public cloud and Private cloud?
+4. What is the difference between Public cloud and Private cloud?
-4. What requirements should be met in order for physical datacenter to be considered as Private cloud?
+5. What requirements should be met in order for physical datacenter to be considered as Private cloud?
-5. What is AWS Well-Architected framework?
+6. What is AWS Well-Architected framework?
 What are the main "pillars" of AWS Well-Architected?
-6. Describe AWS Global infrastructure.
+7. Describe AWS Global infrastructure.
-7. What is AWS partition?
+8. What is AWS partition?
-8. What is region?
+9. What is region?
-9. What is availability zone?
+10. What is availability zone?
-10. What is edge location?
+11. What is edge location?
-11. What tool can be used in order to estimate AWS infrastrcture costs beforehand?
+12. What tool can be used in order to estimate AWS infrastrcture costs beforehand?

 <h2> Basic questions </h2>